64032466/f5-agility-labs-waf/docs/class9/module1/lab1.rst

     .. image:: /_static/class9/webapptemplate.png

 #.
-The guided configuration now gives you a configuration example of the template style you are looking to deploy and a list of the objects it will guide you through the creation of.
+The guided configuration now provides an overview of what will be configured.
 Click the  **Next** button.

 #.
 Give your configuration the name ``juice_shop_waf`` this will also name your security policy.